Artificial Intelligence in Material Engineering: A review on applications of AI in Material Engineering

-For prediction of dielectric and mechanical properties like Born-effective charge (BEC) tensor, pizoelectric (PZ) tensor, and IR frequency, research group in \cite{18} have used structural descriptors such as Classical force-field inspired descriptors (CFID) and ML models based on gradient-boosting decision tree (GBDT) for both classification and regression task.
-The regression model yield good accuracy in finding highest infrared frequency and maximum BEC whereas, the classification models are used for classifying high PZ and dielectric materials.
-(CFIDs) and (GBDT) are also used to speed up the screening process in predicting magnetic properties of materials.\cite{13} A recently developed model, deeper graph neural networks (deeperGATGNN) that uses ResNet structure and differentiable group normalization in the graph attention layers is capable of learning the relationship between crystal structure and their vibrational energy.
-Accuracy of the model was good for rhombohedral crystals but it reported high MAE for cubic structures while training on mixed samples revealing the low structural transferability of the model.\cite{16}
+For the prediction of dielectric and mechanical properties like Born-effective charge (BEC) tensor, piezoelectric (PZ) tensor, and IR frequency, a research group in \cite{18} have used structural descriptors such as Classical force-field inspired descriptors (CFID) and ML models based on gradient-boosting decision tree (GBDT) for both classification and regression task.
+The regression model yields good accuracy in finding the highest infrared frequency and maximum BEC, whereas the classification models are used for classifying high PZ and dielectric materials.
+(CFIDs) and (GBDT) are also used to speed up the screening process in predicting magnetic properties of materials.\cite{13} A recently developed model, deeper graph neural networks (deeperGATGNN), that uses ResNet structure and differentiable group normalization in the graph attention layers can learn the relationship between crystal structure and their vibrational energy.
+The accuracy of the model was suitable for rhombohedral crystals, but it reported high MAE for cubic structures while training on mixed samples revealing the low structural transferability of the model.\cite{16}

-A handful of works in energy materials have also been carried out in the recent years.
-Linear regression, Reduced error pruning (REP) tree, Rotation forest+REP tree and Random subspace+REP tree are explored for predicting band gap of solar cells and metallic glass alloys giving remarkable accuracy.
-In this work, a diverse set of descriptors are set up by creating Stoichiometric attributes, electronic structure attributes, elemental property statistics and Ionic compound attributes.\cite{26} The Gradient Boosting Decision Tree (GBDT) is also used as a binary classification model to find out the promising solar absorber materials by classifying the data based on spectroscopic limited maximum efficiency (SLME) for quick pre screening of the materials.\cite{10}